 I have lost my pet, what should I do?

 If you have lost your pet, you should contact the Rye Police Department in case someone has reported it found.
-You should also contact Woodes Kennels to see if the Rye Police Department or another citizen has turned it in.
-Also contact the New Hampshire SPCA.
-Their website has many tips for protecting and training your pet, as well as a bulletin board for lost/ found pets.
+You could also contact New Hampshire SPCA to see if the Rye Police Department or another citizen has turned it in.

 Does the Rye Police Department pick up any animals other than dogs?